Get a Happy Life — Find Your Balance

 💡 Tip

 Also consider combining approaches.
-A book like The Happiness Advantage read over a few weeks, alongside a nicer desk space and one or two new daily habits, creates a reinforcing effect that's more powerful than any single change on its own.
+A book like Atomic Habits read over a few weeks, alongside a nicer desk space and one or two new daily routines, creates a reinforcing effect that's more powerful than any single change on its own.

 Frequently asked questions about happiness at work